patcha-ranat/Ecommerce-Invoice-End-to-end/README.md

 ### 5.4 Recommendation System

-*in development . . .*
+*Not started . . .*

 ### 5.5 Customer Churn Prediction

-*In development . . .*
+*Not started . . .*

 ### 5.6 Price Analysis and Optimization

-*In development . . .*
+*Not started . . .*

 ## 6. Model Deployment and Monitoring

 After we developed and evaluated the model, we can deploy the model to production to leverage the business, bringing the model out from the Python notebook or your lab, and not only making it available to the data scientist.

-We can deploy the model to production in many approaches, such as:
+We can deploy the model to production in many approaches, please refer to this repo: [MLOps - ML System](https://github.com/patcha-ranat/MLOps-ml-system) for further principle and research on mlops.
+However, most approaches required *docker container* for consistent runtime even in different environments, so I will elaborate more on containerization for this topic.
-- **Batch Inference**: the model is deployed to production as a batch process, the model is run periodically to predict the target variable, the result is stored in the database, and the business can use the result to leverage the business.
-- **Real-Time Inference**: the model is deployed to production as a real-time process.
-- **Model as a Service**: the model is deployed to production as a web service utilizing APIs, the model is run only when the business needs to predict the target variable, and the business can use the result to leverage the business or use the API to integrate with other applications.

 In this project, we will deploy the model to the cloud environment **(GCP)**.
 The model will be deployed as a web service using **FastAPI** as a web framework for building RESTful APIs, and **Docker** as a containerization platform to make the model portable and scalable.